v-cakoll/docs.it-it/docs/csharp/language-reference/keywords/override.md

 ## <a name="example"></a>Esempio

-In questo esempio, la classe `Square` deve fornire un'implementazione sottoposta a override di `GetArea` perché `GetArea` viene ereditata dalla classe `Shape` astratta:
+In questo esempio, `Square` la classe deve `GetArea` fornire `GetArea` un'implementazione `Shape` sottoposta a override di perché viene ereditata dalla classe astratta:In this example, the class must provide an overridden implementation of because is inherited from the abstract class:

 [!code-csharp[csrefKeywordsModifiers#1](~/samples/snippets/csharp/VS_Snippets_VBCSharp/csrefKeywordsModifiers/CS/csrefKeywordsModifiers.cs#1)]